 She looked so happy.
 That’s what caught his attention; he’d never seen anyone look so happy before, couldn’t understand how such a happy face could exist, what with the War, the rising crime, and air too smoky to stand outside for long.
 He couldn’t help but click.

-Click and scroll, no different to any other day.
-Clicking and scrolling, searching for the spark when someone clicked back.
+It was no different to any other day.
+Curled in the dark room, squinting at the brightness of the screen, searching for that spark of feeling.
 Lucy Teague wasn’t an exception, but he knew right from the start nothing good would come of it.
 Yet, every day he opened her profile page, clicked to see the oldest posts first, and spent the day scrolling, rubbing his finger smooth, reading until the last.

 Hi, y’all!
 New account, come find me! 😀